 - receives reports from Meeting for Sufferings, trustees of Britain Yearly Meeting and committees

 Find out more about Yearly Meeting from Quaker faith & practice 6 (offsite link) or find out about the next Yearly Meeting event.

 General Meeting for Scotland

-Find out more about Britain Yearly Meeting from Quaker faith & practice 5.08 (offsite link) or from the Young Friends General Meeting website.
+Find out more about Young Friends General Meeting in Quaker faith & practice 5.08 (offsite link) or from the Young Friends General Meeting website.

 Britain Yearly Meeting

 Britain Yearly Meeting is the registered charity of Quakers in Britain.
 Yearly Meeting appoints its trustees, who manage its work, assets and property.